raph-amiard/clojurescript-lua/README.md

 Welcome, this is the repository for the version of clojurescript which will, soon, be running on Lua :)

+It is also a proof of concept of the fact that you can now use the clojurescript analyzer as a library !

 You can already test out things by following the getting started guide

 ### Getting started